 Keep in mind that your body undergoes a lot of changes after pregnancy.
 Thus you should exercise carefully at your own pace.

-This article presents four essential tips to get started with workouts after pregnancy.
+This article presents four essential tips to get started with exercises after pregnancy.
 Check it out!

 - Take the Postpartum Exercises Slow